charmoniumQ/samgrayson.me/content/ideas/y_combinator.md

            1
            (* n (f (sub1 n))))))))

-(factorial5 6)
+(factorial5 6) ;> 120
 ```

 `factorial5` is exactly like `factorial4`, but it is only bounded by the limitations of your hardware.
-It needs no base-f because Y keeps doing `recur-f` until the computation does not recurse.
+It needs no base-f because `fix` keeps doing `recur-f` until the computation does not recurse.
 So it would ever reach the `base-f` (like an unbounded version of `factorial4`).

 # Implications